S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Summary and conclusion

-\header{Summary} In this work, we addressed the problem of automatic sleep staging from polysomnography, which represents a time series classification task where sleep stages have to be predicted per epoch comprising 30 seconds.
-Based on the specific task, we devise a systematic procedure to identify optimal model architectures for long time series annotation tasks within the search space of encoder-predictor architectures encompassing the majority of literature approaches.
-During this process, we identify optimal model architectures, \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)}, for both raw time series and spectrograms as input.
-Both architectures leverage structured state space models as essential components to extract discriminative representations from the input, albeit in a input-modality specific manner.
-On full SEDF and SHHS, proposed models outperform all literature approaches in a statistically significant manner, both for single-channel as well as multi-channel input.
-The code underlying our experiments is publicly available \cite{repo}.
+This study addresses the problem of automatic sleep staging from polysomnography, which represents a time series classification task where sleep stages have to be predicted per epoch of 30 seconds.
+Based on the specific task, the authors devised a systematic procedure to identify optimal model architectures for long time series annotation tasks within the search space of encoder-predictor architectures, which encompasses the majority of literature approaches.
+This process led to the identification of two optimal model architectures, \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)}, for both raw time series and spectrograms as input.
+Both architectures leverage structured state space models as essential components to extract discriminative representations from the input, albeit in an input-modality specific manner.
+On the full SEDF, MASS-SS3 and SHHS1 datasets, the proposed models outperform all literature approaches in a statistically significant manner, both for single-channel and multi-channel input. \textit{S4Sleep(spec)} outperformed \textit{S4Sleep(ts)} in seven out of eight benchmarking scenarios, highlighting the discriminative power of spectrograms as an input representation for automatic sleep staging.
+The code underlying the experiments presented in this study is publicly available \cite{repo}.

-\header{Outlook} We take the fact that both model variants show a very strong performance on SHHS both in the single- and multi-channel input representations without any further hyperparameter adjustments as a sign for the generalization capabilities of the proposed model architectures.
-We therefore consider it as a very promising step to also explore these models in the context of other data modalities with physiological time series, such as long-term ECG classification, clinical EEG or PPG classification or regression, or even to time series classification task beyond physiological time series such as audio classification or other field.
-This argument is supported by a recent independent study \cite{bhirangi2024hierarchicalstatespacemodels}, which identified very similar architectures in the context of robotic sensor data.
-As briefly discussed in the previous section, there are several directions to further enhance the model performance, ranging from improved architectures for handling multi-channel input to more elaborate pretraining schemes.